 St. Mary’s Departmental Store, a two-storey brick building completed in 1905, sits prominently on a large corner lot at the intersection of Bowlen and Cliffe streets in Fredericton.

 Charles and Sarah Thomas, who resided at 238 Waterloo Row (Somerville House), acquired property between June 1901 and April 1903 for their ambitious department store project, situated at the end of the Carleton Street bridge connecting north and south Fredericton.
 The store became known as “The Store At The End of The Bridge.”

-Somerville HouseIn 1904, Charles H. Thomas, the store’s visionary, engaged local architect William E. Minue, to sketch the design plans.
-John Maxwell, prominent local stone mason, completed the brickwork.
+Somerville HouseIn 1904, Charles H. Thomas, the store’s visionary, engaged local architect William E. Minue to draft the design plans.
+John Maxwell, a renowned local stone mason, completed the brickwork.
 This marked the second collaboration between Minue and Maxwell, who previously worked together on the Hartt Boot & Shoe Factory in 1899.

 (This information came from Ted Jones’s research on this store.
 See also his article: Remembering the store at the end of the bridge.
 Daily Gleaner, December 4, 2004. p.
 B2.)

 This post has already been read 1615 times!